ad-freiburg/ad-blog/content/post/project-better-map-matching-mobile-phones-to-public-transit-vehicles/index.md

 Here, \\(\delta_g \in \mathcal{N(0, \sigma^2)}\\) describes Gaussian noise on top of the geographical position.
 We also add noise on top of the time component \\(\delta_t \in \texttt{AR1}(\texttt{min_delay},\ \texttt{max_delay})\\). \\(\texttt{AR1}\\) is an [autoregressive modeling function](https://en.wikipedia.org/wiki/Autoregressive_model), which ensures that the randomized earliness/delay stays within \\((\texttt{min_delay},\ \texttt{max_delay})\\) boundaries, but tends to move back to a \\((0, 0)\\)-delay, while accounting for plausible jumps in earliness/delay times between two stops.
 This way, as an example, we do not draft three minutes earliness for stop 1 and three minutes delay for stop 2 (which would make trips move unreasonably fast, especially on shorter trip segments).

 For each event on a trip segment (between two stops), we linearly interpolate the timepoint \\(tp\\) based on the simulated position and the arrival/departure time at a trip's previous and next stop.

+<div id="fig-example-noisy-trajectory"></div>

+See [Figure ???](#fig-example-noisy-trajectory) for an example for the spatial part of the event generation.

+{{< figure id="fig-example-noisy-trajectory" src="img/noisified_shape.png" alt="Example noisy trajectory" width="800" caption="> Figure ??? shows a possible GPS trajectory of a person travelling along a PTV's shape.
+The red line represents a GTFS shape.
+The blue line shows noisy location data emmitted by a user's device.
+Each corner on the blue line symbolizes a user moving within 5 seconds.
+The green points show where the event generator passes a stop and thus moves on to the next trip segment." >}}

 # Settings and Parameter Optimization